cnichte/md-curcuma/README.md

 You can build customized transformers and Mappers for different solutions.
 For planned features and changes take a look into the [CHANGELOG.md](https://github.com/cnichte/md-curcuma/blob/main/CHANGELOG.md)

-### Broken Link Checker

-Bases on the great [Linkinator](https://www.npmjs.com/package/linkinator), adds some features:

-* Exports the result as JSON, providing a [data source](https://gohugo.io/content-management/data-sources/) for [Hugo](https://gohugo.io)
-* Limit the scan to 'extern', 'intern' or scan 'all'.
-* Write each scan to a different file
-* have some special_excludes.

-For usage refere to the `broken-links-checker.test.ts`

 ### Restrictions

 * It only runs in Backend, not in Browsers.